Assassin's Creed: Brotherhood: Reception

 Assassin's Creed: Brotherhood received critical acclaim upon release.
 Aggregating review websites GameRankings and Metacritic gave the Xbox 360 version 90.55% and 89/100, the PlayStation 3 version 89.92% and 90/100 and the PC version 87.64% and 88/100.
 It won best Action Adventure game in the Spike TV Video Game Awards 2010 The game has also been nominated for seven British Academy Games Awards in 2011, including Best Game; it ultimately won an award in the Action category.
 During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Brotherhood for "Adventure Game of the Year" and outstanding achievement in "Game Direction", "Online Gameplay", "Original Music Composition", and "Sound Design".

 The multiplayer was heralded by many at E3 2010, where it was showcased for the first time.
 GameTrailers lauded it as the Best Multiplayer Game of the show.
 The multiplayer portion of Assassin's Creed: Brotherhood was generally well received by critics.
 Game Informer gave the Brotherhood a 9.25/10, commenting that the ability to raise a group of followers was a significant enhancement to the previous title's gameplay, and praising the new multiplayer mode as something never before seen.
 The magazine's review also gave very high marks to the graphics, sound effects and voice acting.

 Eurogamer praised everything about Assassin's Creed: Brotherhood, giving it a 10/10, and particularly noted the maturity of the story: "One mission sees Ezio disrupting an assassination attempt in the ruins of the Roman Colosseum during a play about the death of Jesus Christ.
 It demands a developer of poise and compassion to wield such thorny concepts deftly, and it's a measure of Ubisoft Montreal's maturity that it is more than equal to the challenge...Brotherhood builds an intriguing mystery around compelling characters, surrounds them with collectibles and secrets, and encourages play – and nothing feels out of place."

-The Da Vinci Disappearance add-on was also met with favorable reviews, and holds a Metacritic score of 75/100.

 Reviews for the delayed PC version questioned the reason behind the delayed release date as the game was virtually unchanged from the console version albeit with better graphical enhancements and minor bonus content.
 However, most praised Ubisoft's move to remove the DRM that marred the PC version of Assassin's Creed II as well as include all DLC free of charge.